Powell scores 23, Seton Hall wins its sixth in row, 69-55

+“Coach put us in the game and said we needed some energy,” said Nelson, who finished with six points and two assists in less than 12 minutes of action.
+“That was our job, go in there and be the energy guys and make some plays.
+Coach called our name.
+It was time to step up.’’

-Markus Howard, who came into the game leading the nation with 26.8 point scoring average, finished with 27 for Marquette.
-The Golden Eagles (11-5, 2-2) had no other players in doubles figures in losing consecutive games for the first time this season.
+Markus Howard, who came into the game leading the nation with a 26.8 points scoring average, finished with 27 for Marquette.
+The Golden Eagles (11-5, 2-2) had no other players in double figures in losing consecutive games for the first time this season.

+“Our execution was good in the first half, but our defense wasn’t good in the second half,” Marquette coach Steve Wojciechowski said.
+“In the Big East you have to put together a 40-minute game.
+We have to figure out ways to put a complete game together.”

 The key was the bench play.
 After Sacar Anim hit two free throws to tie the game at 45, Nelson hit a go-ahead shot in the lane.
-Shavar Reynolds stretched the lead to five with a 3-pointer, Nelson converted a drive and fed Ike Obiagu for a dunk.
-Freshman Tyrese Samuel finished the run with a driving dunk.
+Reynolds stretched the lead to five with a 3-pointer, Nelson converted a drive and fed Obiagu for a dunk.
+Samuel finished the run with a driving dunk.

 Marquette never got closer than five points the rest of the way.